parisba/SAConEU19/SAConBerlin2019_presentation.md

 # **Data Scientist**

-^ Again, let's look at what the Data Scientist people think first.
+^ MARS: Again, let's look at what the Data Scientist people think first.

 ---